 A potent anabolic agent in ruminants at blood concentrations of 5–100 pg/mL, estradiol is administered as an ear implant, either as compressed tablets or silastic rubber implants.
-When estradiol is formulated as compressed tablets, a second steroid (usually testosterone or progesterone) is typically present when administered to feedlot cattle fed a high-energy diet, in a ratio of ~1 part estradiol to either 5 or 10 parts of the other, androgenic, steroid.
-The release of hormones from compressed pellets is biphasic, with a relatively rapid rate lasting 2–7 days after insertion (50–100 times higher than baseline), followed by a slower rate of release for the next 30–100 days (5–10 times higher than baseline).
+When estradiol is formulated as compressed tablets, a second steroid (usually testosterone, TBA, or progesterone) is typically present when administered to feedlot cattle fed a high-energy diet, in a ratio of ~1 part estradiol to either 5 or 10 parts of the other, androgenic, steroid.
+The release of hormones from compressed pellets is biphasic, with a relatively rapid rate lasting 2–7 days after insertion (50–100 times greater than baseline), followed by a slower rate of release for the next 30–100 days (5–10 times greater than baseline).
 Hormone concentrations gradually decline up to day 80–100, when concentrations are no different from those in control animals.

 Estradiol formulated in silastic rubber enhances the effective life span of the implant relative to pelleted formulations.
 The pattern of release includes a short-lived spike in plasma estrogen concentration for 2–5 days after insertion, followed by a stable but modest increase (5–10 times greater than baseline).
 Toward the end of the effective life span of the implant, there is a gradual decline to estradial concentrations found in control animals.

 Estradiol, on its own, increases nitrogen retention, growth rate by 10%–20% in steers, lean meat content by 1%–3%, and feed efficiency by 5%–8%.
-It can be used in steers to best advantage, but it has some anabolic effects in heifers and veal calves.
+It can be used in steers to best advantage, but it also has anabolic effects in heifers and veal calves.
 It works best in lambs in conjunction with androgens.
 It is not effective as an anabolic agent in pigs.

 A potent anabolic agent at the relatively high concentrations of 1–5 ng/mL in peripheral circulation, testosterone is not used on its own as an anabolic agent in farm animals, because it is very difficult to achieve the effective physiologic concentrations for long periods (up to 100 days) with current delivery systems.
 It is generally used as a propionate formulation in conjunction with 20 mg estradiol benzoate (EB) in a compressed tablet implant; its major role in the compressed pellet may be to slow down the release rate of estradiol.
 In high concentrations in blood, testosterone induces male sexual behavior (eg, aggression and mounting), but this is not seen with the concentrations delivered by compressed pellets in the ear (1 ng/mL).
 Behavior resulting from use of 20 mg EB and 200 mg progesterone is not different from that seen after the use of 20 mg EB and 200 mg testosterone propionate.

 Synthetic steroids are commercially available in some countries because of their efficacy, their relatively mild androgenicity, and because they cause few behavioral anomalies (see Synthetic Steroid Hormones for Consideration as Growth Promoters).
-Commercial synthetic steroids are androgenic (TBA) or progestogenic (melengestrol acetate, MGA).
+Commercial synthetic steroids are androgenic (TBA) or progestogenic (melengestrol acetate [MGA]).

 Synthetic steroidal androgens are not commonly used as anabolic agents except for TBA.
 TBA is currently the only synthetic androgen approved for use for growth promotion in cattle; it is used to a lesser extent in sheep and not in pigs or horses.
 It has weak androgenic activity but has greater anabolic activity than testosterone.
 When administered repeatedly during the feedlot phase when cattle are fed a high-energy diet, TBA can alter the physical appearance and behavior of steers, causing them to look and act like bulls.
 TBA has significant anabolic effects on its own in female cattle and sheep, but in castrated males it gives maximal response when used in conjunction with estrogens.
 It is administered as a pellet-type implant containing 140–200 mg TBA for heifers and cull cows, and it can be used with estradiol in doses ranging from 140–200 mg TBA as either combined or separate implants.

-Melengestrol acetate (MGA) is an orally active synthetic progestagen.
+MGA is an orally active synthetic progestagen.
 It is fed at dosages of 0.25–0.5 mg/day per heifer in the feed.
-It suppresses recurrent estrus in feedlot heifers and increases growth rate and feed efficiency (see Table 2: Synthetic Steroid Hormones for Consideration as Growth Promoters).
+It suppresses recurrent estrus in feedlot heifers and increases growth rate and feed efficiency (see Table: Synthetic Steroid Hormones for Consideration as Growth Promoters).
 It is not effective in pregnant or spayed heifers or in steers.
 Its mode of action is to suppress ovulation, presumably by suppressing luteinizing hormone (LH) pulse frequency; however, large follicles develop, which can increase concentrations of estradiol and growth hormone, and hence growth.
 MGA is permitted for use in the USA but not in the EU.
 When used in the absence of a growth-promoting implant, MGA increases growth rate through the increased estradiol released by the follicles; however, when used in conjunction with either estradiol or combination estradiol/TBA implants in the feedlot, the growth-promoting benefits of MGA are primarily derived from suppression of the excess, unproductive, and potentially harmful activities associated with recurrent estrus.

 Two major classes of synthetic nonsteroidal estrogens have been used as production enhancers in food animals.
-Stilbene estrogens (either diethylstilbestrol [ DES] or hexestrol) have been banned in most countries as anabolic agents because of residue and food safety concerns.
+Stilbene estrogens (either diethylstilbestrol [DES] or hexestrol) have been banned in most countries as anabolic agents because of residue and food safety concerns.

-The discovery of a naturally occurring estrogen, zearalenone (produced by the fungi Fusarium spp), led to the development of the synthetic analog zeranol.
+The discovery of a naturally occurring estrogen, zearalenone (produced by the fungi Fusarium spp), led to the development of the synthetic analogue zeranol.
 Zeranol is estrogenic and has a weak affinity for the uterine estradiol receptor.
 It is used in animal production as a SC ear implant at a dose of 36 mg for cattle and 12 mg for sheep, with a duration of activity of 90–120 days.
 In steers, zeranol increases nitrogen retention, growth rate by 12%–15%, and feed conversion by 6%–10%.
 However, lower responses are seen in heifers.
 Its effects are additive to those of androgens (generally TBA).